rocktronica/OneFileCMS/readme.markdown

-# Current stable version: 3.3.02
+# Current stable version: 3.3.04

-### July 20, 2012
+### July 21, 2012

+#### Security issue if using external .ini config file for password storage
+If an external config file is used to store your password and/or hash, make sure to save the file with php as the extension, and begin the file as follows:

+;<?php die();

+Otherwise, the file - along with your password, is world readable.
+For details, see the php documentation and comments on parse_ini_file().

+#### Language files

+- Thanks to [fermuch](http://github.com/fermuch) for the Spanish language file!
+- And, thanks again to [codeless](http://github.com/codeless) for the German language file!

-Just a couple minor improvments:
+#### A couple of recent minor improvments:
 - "Wide View" option on Edit page now persists across saves
 - Hopefully improved handling of language files.
 Kinda' like "online security", "multi-language support" is a nebulous and a bit finicky.

-- And, thanks again to [codeless](http://github.com/codeless) for the German language file!

 --------------------------------------------------------------------------------

 # OneFileCMS